LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/Methods/logout.md

 indicator: messaging
 ---

-This method is a destructive method that is typically used to clean a user’s data before a second user logs into the same device or just to logs the current user out.
+This method is a destructive method that is typically used to clean a user’s data before a second user logs into the same device or just to log the current user out.

 This method conducts the following: